Skip to main content

 To date, the RECOVER adult cohort study has generated more than 873,000 biospecimen samples from the participation of more than 15,200 adults attending more than 122,000 study visits.
 The data available comprise 35 million rows of information across 5,278 data elements.

-Who may apply?
+Who can apply?

 Researchers both within and outside of the RECOVER Consortium may request approval for an ancillary study by submitting a proposal to the RECOVER Ancillary Studies Oversight Committee (ASOC).
 Before submitting a proposal, please review the Ancillary Studies Instructions (PDF, 362 KB).
 This document provides key details about the proposal process, including what the ASOC looks for in their review.
-In general, ASOC approval is only required for investigators requesting RECOVER biospecimens or letters of support for a NIH grant proposal.
+In general, ASOC approval is only required for investigators requesting RECOVER biospecimens or letters of support for a grant proposal.

 Does RECOVER fund ancillary studies?